memoiry/ModMashup.jl/docs/src/dev/GSoC.md

 ### Result

+**Attention: Test needs to be repeated and the conclusion needs to be confirmed after changing the call to makePSN_NamedMatrix(), with writeProfiles=TRUE, I only test `_con.txt` file as currently ModMashup.jl only support that kind of format and so I have not make a experiment with `.profile`**

 * This implementation in Julia is 50x faster(90 s ) than Java's implementation(4500 s) while achieving same and even better accuracy than raw GeneMANIA.